-There are key elements that make up the best email subject lines.
-Creating a good email subject line is important because you can’t hope to successfully communicate your message if people never even open your emails to them.
+There are key elements that make email subject lines interesting and intriguing.
+Creating a good email subject line is important because you can’t hope to successfully communicate your message if people never even open your email.

-- Studies show that way less than half of emails are ever opened by the recipient.
+Studies show that far more than half of emails are never opened by the recipient.
 It presents a real challenge if you need to communicate to your audience via email.

-- The most effective kinds of email subject lines include the ones that are personalized or tailored to the recipient, offer free stuff or large discounts, that a sense of urgency, or use humor to engage the recipient.
+The most effective kinds of email subject lines include the ones that are personalized or tailored to the recipient, offer free stuff or large discounts, portrait a sense of urgency, or use humor to engage the recipient.

 The Solution to a Problem